asgaines/blockchain/README.md

   -maxpeers int
     	The maximum number of peers to seed out to (default 50) -miners int
-    	The number of concurrent miners to run, one per thread (default 1) -minpeers int
+    	The number of concurrent miners to run, one per goroutine (default 1) -minpeers int
     	The minimum number of peers to aim for; any fewer will trigger a peer discovery event (default 25) -poolid int